Hyp3rstatic/sesh/README.md

 # Sesh
-Create and switch between shortcut files to improve your workflow
+Create and switch between bash shortcut profiles

 # How to setup
-download sh script
+Download the sh script
-source the filepath in your .bash_profile or .bashrc
+Add "source path_to_sh_script" $ "sesh ref" in your .bash_profile or .bashrc